MolimoWang/EventManagementSystem/02-analysis/usecases/docs/21-list_my_events.md

-# 01 View All Events
+# 21 List My Events

 ## Basic Course of Events
 - The organizer click the 'My Events' on their main page(17-view_all_events.png).